multiformats/multihash/README.md

 > Why varints?

 So that we have no limitation on functions or lengths.
+Implementation note: you do not need to implement varints until the standard multihash table has more than 127 functions.

 > What kind of varints?